 Omar is deeply interested on how and why people work together and communicate, especially towards common goals and particularly in civil society.
 Chasing these interests, he has worked on development communication and development management projects as a consultant with the University of the West Indies, various United Nations Agencies and other National Civil Society Organisations.
 In addition, he has sought to enrich his own experience and others through his tenure as a member of the International Union for the Conservation of Nature’s Commission on Education and Communication; Advisory Board member of the Youth of the UN Group of Trinidad and Tobago; Fellow of the International Professors Project; and a Director of CAISO: Sex & Gender Justice.

-Omar believes strongly in continuous self-improvement and, as such, is currently a member of the 10th cohort of the Master of Studies in Sustainability Leadership at the University of Cambridge, UK.
-In addition, he has a BSc in Environmental and Natural Resource Management (U.W.I.) and a Masters - Business Administration (U.W.I.) with professional certification in Project Management, Environmental Human Rights and Climate Change Communication.
+He has a BSc in Environmental and Natural Resource Management (U.W.I.) and a Masters - Business Administration (U.W.I.) with professional certification in Project Management, Environmental Human Rights and Climate Change Communication.

 Board of Trustees

 The Cropper Foundation is governed by a Board of Trustees, appointed at Annual General Meetings.
 The Trustees are responsible for oversight of the policy, programmatic and management operations of The Foundation.
 The Board of Trustees comprise persons selected due to their reputation, expertise and commitment to the ideals of TCF.